-Broadly speaking, marriage therapy helps couples improve their relationships by addressing the following four elements:
+Broadly speaking, couple therapy helps to improve relationships by addressing the following four elements:

 In the initial consultation phase, Dr. Alexander prefers to generally meet conjointly (i.e. with both partners present) for one session and then have separate appointments with each partner separately before scheduling a second conjoint session.